 First becoming a chicken breed of note in Germany and the Netherlands around the early 1700s, the Lakenvelder chicken is an endangered chicken today.
 With multiple proposed ancestries and points of origin, not much is known about the beginning of this chicken.

 What’s more, this egg layer’s popularity has since declined with the rise in popularity of other, more productive chickens.

 The history of the Lakenvelder chicken is distinctly unique, as the exact origin of this chicken breed is up for serious debate even to this day.

 In fact, two distinct historical paths for the origins of this chicken are proposed.
-Because the Lakenvelder chicken is documented as appearing in Holland in 1927, scholars often assume this to be the first mention of the chicken and thus the chicken’s origin.
+Because the Lakenvelder chicken is documented as appearing in Holland around the early 1800s, scholars often assume this to be the first mention of the chicken and thus the chicken’s origin.

 Theorists also hypothesize that the chicken could have originated in Germany, coming from the Dielingen region.
 This theory still holds ground today as the Lakenvelder appears to be biologically similar to a breed that originated there.